Participation

 Governance

 The plenary assembly formed by all participants is the primary decision-making body of the Task.
 Plenary meetings/teleconferences are held every six months to plan and monitor task progress.
-Plenary assemblies are chaired by OAs.
+Plenary assemblies are chaired by OA.

 Work Package Leaders and Co-Leaders coordinate the technical content within their work packages.